QueenieCplusplus/pip_4_py/README.md

 # pip_4_py
-PIP

-<h1> Queen PiP

-pip is a useful package manager for Python.
+PIP is a useful package manager for Python.

 # Installation of PiP